World Book Online Resource Library

 World Book Online has the tens of thousands of expert-reviewed articles you expect, but today their libraries of content also include lesson plans, videos, primary source documents, research tools, games, and much more.

-SchoolhouseTeachers.com has partnered with World Book to bring ten of these incredible libraries to you as part of your membership—at no extra cost.
+SchoolhouseTeachers.com has partnered with World Book to bring eight of these incredible libraries to you as part of your membership—at no extra cost.
 It’s all included in your monthly or yearly membership.
-Let me show you some of the highlights of these ten libraries, then get ready to start exploring!
+Let me show you some of the highlights of these libraries, and then you can start exploring!

 The Kids library is best suited for children in first to fifth grade.
 It has thousands of age-appropriate articles packed with vivid images, videos, interactive maps, and more; games and activities (many with lesson plans); dozens of science projects; research tools for learning more about animals and places; printable outline maps of countries and flags; webquests that can be completed on the World Book site; and much more.